The

 deceiving himself.

 To attend therefore profits the son of him who has attended.
-To attend is the
+To attend

 result of the fact that one has attended.
 A teachable auditor is formed,